freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 #### --answer--

-Avoid using it for side effects; use pure functions instead.
+Use it with pure functions, avoid it when using functions making side effects.

 ### --question--

 #### --text--

-What happens when map() is called on a sparse array?
+What happens when `map()` is called on a sparse array?

 #### --distractors--